zenorocha/liferay-learn/labs/dxp/7.x/installation-and-upgrades/02-setting-up-liferay-dxp/installing-and-managing-apps/app-installation-strategies.md

 #### Application Manager

-The App Manager lets you manually upload and install Marketplace apps that you've previously purchased and downloaded.
+In DXP's App Manager, you can upload and install Marketplace apps.
 See [Managing Apps](./managing-apps.md) for details.

 #### File System